Committee Member Biographies

 Kate Gibson

-Kate Gibson join the Dorchester County Democratic Central Committee as Vice Chair in February 2025 and is excited to deepen her involvement in the local community.
+Kate Gibson joined the Dorchester County Democratic Central Committee as Vice Chair in February 2025 and is excited to deepen her involvement in the local community.
 A resident of Cambridge, Kate has been a committed Democrat and is particularly passionate about women's rights, economic justice, and environmental protection.
 She has enjoyed canvassing in past elections and is eager to contribute her time and energy to supporting Democratic candidates and causes.

 Kate grew up in rural Delaware.
 She cares deeply about conservation of our beautiful ecology in the Chesapeake Bay watershed.
 She is also passionate about fighting poverty and improving access to services in rural communities here in Dorchester County.